Driving climate action in our own operations and beyond

 Carbon offsetting

-Although reduction is key to carbon neutrality, remaining carbon emissions require offsetting in order to drive down our emissions to zero.
+Although reduction is key to carbon neutrality, unavoidable carbon emissions require compensation.
+This is achieved by the cancellation of acquired carbon credits.
 Carbon offsets are independently verified through established methodologies to ensure quality reductions and are transparently listed.

-In 2020, we compensated emissions equivalent to the annual uptake of approximately 16 million medium-sized oak trees.
-This covers all emissions from our sites, our business travel, and our logistics movements.
+In 2023, we offset emissions equivalent to the annual uptake of approximately 12.6 million medium-sized oak trees.
+This covers our operational carbon footprint, which includes all CO2-e emissions from our sites, business travel, and transportation and distribution.

-We offset our emissions by financing projects in emerging regions that have a strong link with health and well-being (SDG 3) and sustainable consumption (SDG 12).
-These projects also drive social, economic and additional environmental benefits for the communities in which they are rolled out.
+We offset our emissions by financing carbon-reduction projects in emerging regions that have a strong link with health and well-being (UN Sustainable Development Goal 3) and sustainable consumption (UN Sustainable Development Goal 12).
+These projects drive social, economic and additional environmental benefits for the communities in which they are rolled out.

 Providing access to safe drinking water while reducing wood consumption

-These carbon-emission reduction projects will provide millions of liters of safe drinking water in Uganda and Ethiopia and will reduce the mortality risk from water-borne diseases.
+This carbon-emission reduction project will provide millions of liters of safe drinking water in Uganda and reduce the mortality risk from water-borne diseases.
 Additionally, less wood will be required for boiling water, leading to less indoor air pollution and slowing down the deforestation rate.
+As such, this contributes to the protection of a biogenic sink.
 To ensure quality, all offsets are verified under the Gold Standard.

-Fighting against respiratory diseases and deforestation by means of clean cookstoves
+Improving respiratory health and reducing deforestation through provision of clean cookstoves

 Driving emission reductions across the value chain